percona/pmm/docs/how-to/configure.md

 Advisors are sets of checks grouped by functionality that run a range of database health checks on a registered instance.

 The findings are reported on the **Advisors > Failed Checks** page, and an overview is displayed on the Dashboard in the Failed Advisor Checks panel.

-By default, the Advisors option is disabled.
+The Advisors option is enabled by default.

 Checks are refetched and rerun at intervals.